-S-corporations, like sole proprietorships and partnerships, are pass-through entities.
-That is, there is no Federal income tax levied at the corporate level.
+S-corporations, like partnerships, are pass-through entities.
+That is, there is no federal income tax levied at the corporate level.
 Instead, an S-corporation’s profit is allocated to its shareholder(s) and taxed at the shareholder level.

 Tax Forms for S-Corporations